 Laurie H. Glimcher, MD

-Dr. Glimcher is a Member of the National Academy of Sciences, the National Academy of Medicine, and the American Philosophical Society; Fellow of the American Academy of Arts and Science; and the former President of the American Association of Immunologists.
-She is a member of the Cancer Research Institute, Prix Galien, Parker Institute for Cancer Immunotherapy, Repare Therapeutics, Abpro Therapeutics, Biosciences, Inc. Scientific Advisory Boards, the Lasker Award Jury, American Association for Cancer Research, the Association of American Cancer Institutes, and the American Society of Clinical Oncology, and served on the Vice President's Blue Ribbon panel.
-She previously served on the Board of Directors of Bristol-Myers Squibb Pharmaceutical Corporation, the Waters Corporation, and GSK plc.
-She currently serves as a consultant for the JPM Healthcare Advisory Committee and is on the Board of Directors of Analog Devices, Inc. She is also a member of the Board of Trustees of the Massachusetts Health and Hospital Association and a member of the Board of Directors of the Broad Institute.
+Dr. Glimcher is a Member of the National Academy of Sciences, a Fellow of the American Academy of Arts and Sciences, a Member of the American Philosophical Society, a Member of the National Academy of Medicine, and the former President of the American Association of Immunologists.
+She is a member of the Cancer Research Institute, Prix Galien, Parker Institute for Cancer Immunotherapy, Repare Therapeutics, Abpro Therapeutics Scientific Advisory Board, the Lasker Award Jury, the American Association for Cancer Research, the Association of American Cancer Institutes, and the American Society of Clinical Oncology, and served on U.S. Vice President Joe Biden’s Blue Ribbon panel in 2016.
+She previously served on the Board of Directors of the Bristol Myers Squibb Pharmaceutical Corporation, the Waters Corporation, and GSK plc.
+She currently serves as a consultant for the JPM Healthcare Advisory Committee and is on the Board of Directors of Analog Devices, Inc.

-Dr. Glimcher's research identified key transcriptional regulators of protective immunity and the origin of pathophysiologic immune responses underlying autoimmune, infectious, and malignant diseases.
-Dr. Glimcher speaks nationally and internationally on cancer, immunology, and translational medicine and has contributed more than 350 scholarly articles and papers to the medical literature.
+A trailblazer in cancer research, Dr. Glimcher's research identified key transcriptional regulators of protective immunity and the origin of pathophysiologic immune responses underlying autoimmune, infectious, and malignant diseases.
+Dr. Glimcher speaks nationally and internationally on cancer, immunology, skeletal biology, and translational medicine, and has contributed more than 350 scholarly articles and papers to the medical literature.

 Researcher